 For Windows source servers, Double-Take mirrors and replicates file and directory data stored on any NTFS Windows file system.
-Mirrored and replicated items also include Macintosh files, compressed files, NTFS attributes and ACLs (access control list), dynamic volumes, files with alternate data streams, sparse files, encrypted files, and reparse points.
+Mirrored and replicated items also include Macintosh files, compressed files, NTFS attributes and ACLs (access control list), dynamic volumes, files with alternate data streams, sparse files, encrypted files, reparse points, and hard links.
 Files can be mirrored and replicated across mount points, although mount points are not created on the target.

 Double-Take does not mirror or replicate items that are not stored on the file system, such as physical volume data and registry based data.
-Additionally, Double-Take does not mirror or replicate NTFS extended attributes, registry hive files, Windows or any system or driver pagefile, system metadata files (\$LogFile, \$Mft, \$BitMap, \$Extend\\\$UsnJrnl, \$Extend\\\$Quota, and \$Extend\\\$Objld), hard links, or the Double-Take disk-based queue logs.
+Additionally, Double-Take does not mirror or replicate NTFS extended attributes, registry hive files, Windows or any system or driver pagefile, system metadata files (\$LogFile, \$Mft, \$BitMap, \$Extend\\\$UsnJrnl, \$Extend\\\$Quota, and \$Extend\\\$ObjId), or the Double-Take disk-based queue logs.
 The only exception to these exclusions is for the full server job types.
 If you are protecting your system state and data using full server protection, Double-Take will automatically gather and replicate all necessary system state data, including files for the operating system and applications.
+Additionally, since Volume Shadow Copy snapshots are associated with the volume they belong to and Double-Take mirrors and replicates the data on the volume and not the volume itself, snapshots taken on the source cannot be used on the target's volume.
+Therefore, snapshots taken on the source are not mirrored or replicated to the target.